Background Knowledge Probe

 When people gather to mobilize human, cultural, and technological resources in ways that address opportunities and challenges of common interest and for the common good, then bidirectional learning, joint action, shared responsibility, and mutual accountability have an opportunity to blossom.
 This shift away from prioritizing individual change agents to instead emphasize collective leadership serves to facilitate the crossing of boundaries of all types, including age, race, gender, income, culture, and religion.
 Through a cycle of preparation through trust building, of co-constructing a purpose and strategic plan, of implementation through allyship and collective action, and of sustaining of the work as part of the community fabric, robust strategies and partnerships come together to advance long-term impact.

 As your community of practice work together through the units, you’ll find various “Do Something New!” innovation-in-use/remix prompts encouraging you to make use of collective leadership to mobilize the sessions of a unit in ways that may address opportunities and challenges of common interest, even if just as a small prototype of a larger collective leadership cycle down the road as you enter into other communities of practice.
-There’s an International Leadership Association interview of leadership educator and practitioner Kirstin Phelps and textbook author Martin Wolske further highlighting digital leadership development through technology education .
+There’s an International Leadership Association interview of leadership educator and practitioner Kirstin Phelps and textbook author Martin Wolske further highlighting digital leadership development through technology education.
 And the Innovation Center for Community and Youth Development and the Kellogg Leadership for Community Change provide a useful starting guide on collective leadership for community change.

 Inquiry-based learning is open-ended, democratic, participatory engagement connected to people’s values, history, and lived experiences.
 It builds from John Dewey’s framing of logic as the theory of inquiry.
 Community inquiry as framed in this post by Bertram “Chip” Bruce further emphasizes collaborative activity and knowledge creation conducted of, for, and by communities as living social organisms.
 This book and the readings and videos linked within transmit information to others.
 The various prompts and comprehension checks add a starting level of interactive communication that hopefully grows with in-person question-and-answer opportunities and workshop/course feedback for improvement.
 But as Bruce notes in his newest book, Beyond the Classroom Walls, what is conveyed through the transmission and interaction modes of communication is a partial message.
-The expertise and lived experiences of the sender may assure this is solid data and information based on reliable research and practice.
-But it is essential we continue to bring together the work of the mind and of the body, of the classroom and lab with that which comes from lived real-world experiences.
+The expertise and lived experiences of the sender may assure that this is solid data and information based on reliable research and practice.
+But it is essential that we continue to bring together the work of the mind and of the body, of the classroom and the lab of that which comes from lived real-world experiences.

 In contrast with the transmission and interaction models, the transaction model does not assume that we even have a message to communicate, or that one party could hold such a message.
-Utterances are not just shared, but co-constructed and out of that, meaning is constructed. … It is the norm for human conversation that an utterance initiated by one person can be completed by another.
+Utterances are not just shared, but co-constructed, and out of that, meaning is constructed. […] It is the norm for human conversation that an utterance initiated by one person can be completed by another.
 Speaking overlaps so that it is unclear even what each individual has heard.
 The initial speaker may alter meaning by stopping mid-sentence, shifting their gaze, or changing intonations.
 Other participants show their assent, interest, or disagreement only partly through words, using also facial expressions, gestures, or eye glances.
 The content, such as it is, emerges only as the talk proceeds; it does not exist a priori.
 (Bruce, “Models of Communication”, pg.
 13.)

 The Community of Practice framework above is presented as a likely starting understanding of the type of learning community many users of this textbook may be joining into as they travel through the book.
 The Collective Leadership framework then highlights the importance of crossing boundaries of all types to better achieve collective action in a way that advances the community fabric.
 Community Inquiry is a framework that further emphasizes the social organism that is community.
 While this book is an outcome of two decades of work bringing digital technologies and literacies into diverse communities, especially focusing on those historically marginalized, key to each has been the community inquiry practitioner dialogue in community, with community, and for community.
-This book, then, is intended to help advance an understanding of the nuts and bolts of analog and digital hardware, software, and networks while also questioning the underlying assumptions of specific sociotechnical artifacts so as to facilitate the deepening of the community fabric.
-In exploring the book using the frameworks of Community of Practice, Collective Leadership, and Community Inquiry, the intent is to help the learning community consider the ways the social and technical chapters within each session of the three units of this book may serve as effective infill to advance the additional, community-specific learning outcome objectives.
+This book, then, is intended to help advance an understanding of the nuts and bolts of analog and digital hardware, software, and networks, while also questioning the underlying assumptions of specific sociotechnical artifacts so as to facilitate the deepening of the community fabric.
+In exploring the book using the frameworks of Community of Practice, Collective Leadership, and Community Inquiry, the intent is to help the learning community consider the ways in which the social and technical chapters within each session of the three units of this book may serve as effective infill to advance the additional, community-specific learning outcome objectives.

 Paulo Freire was an adult educator and philosopher from Brazil, who in the 1960s worked to develop educational projects and went on to significantly inform and advocate critical pedagogy.
 He not only taught reading and writing to illiterate adults, but at the same time worked to help raise awareness of the agency people had to bring a new reality into existence.
 He used techniques that would be familiar to us today: show a picture, show a word, help people to pronounce the word and associate it with the picture, connect the syllables of the word with specific sounds, generalize to other words.
 But as Freire went through these steps, he also encouraged learners to combine syllables in unique ways to create new words.
 And he encouraged them to see how the old word was often associated with objects that served to oppress the learner (for instance, moving from learning the word brick to considering that the learner manufactured for elites who paid them a sub-living wage and then used the brick to build walled fortresses that kept wealth in and others out).
 At the same time they made connections of syllable sounds with new words, they also made connections between creating their own new words with creating new, more just realities.